napframework/nap/docs/doxygen/markdown/06_project_management.md

 The steps provided create a CMake module for the third party library, which we bring in as an import library.
 There are other ways to implement this with CMake but we'll here be focused on an import library approach using a CMake module.

-Let's work on with an imaginery libfoo that we want to bring into our user module mod_testmodule.
+Let's work on with an imaginary libfoo that we want to bring into our user module mod_myfirstmodule.
 We're going to keep the thirdparty library sitting alongside the module, but this is of course up to you.
 Let's envisage that we have libfoo prebuilt for all three platforms as a shared library.

 The first step for including a new third party library will be to make (or import) a CMake module file.
 Many third party libraries will come with a CMake module ready for your use.
 Below we're going to create a simple one from scratch.